DataCurationNetwork/data-primers/GeoJSON Data Curation Primer/GeoJSON-data-curation-primer.md

 <figure> <img src="IMG_1_geojson_primer.png" alt="GeoJSON syntax displaying a single point as an ordered array of longitude, latitude, and elevation." style=""> <figcaption></figcaption> </figure>

-- **Linestring:** For type "LineString", the coordinates member is an array of two or more positions.
+- **LineString:** For type "LineString", the coordinates member is an array of two or more positions.
 This geometry consists of connected line segments:

 <figure> <img src="IMG_2_geojson_primer.png" alt="GeoJSON syntax displaying a LineString comprised of three points.
 Points are expressed as ordered triples of longitude, latitude, and (optional) elevation." style=""> <figcaption></figcaption> </figure>